What do the drone regulations in Norway actually say? (Complete guide 2025)

 Document events and activities

-Greater opportunity to earn some money with your drone (many clients expect A2)
+Greater opportunity to make some money from your drone (many clients expect A2)

 What is the A2 certificate?

 A2 is a step up from A1/A3.
-It requires a bit more knowledge but offers dramatically more freedom for those of us with slightly heavier drones.
-The A2 certificate allows you to fly 5m from people with C2 marked drones (in slow mode) and 30m from people without slow mode.
-Since these drones (e.g., Dji Mavic Pro series) have better video and photo capabilities, this opens up opportunities and a market that, for me, was a big surprise.
-I have recouped this investment many times, and the drone was originally purchased to take photos and videos for my own use (hobby).
+It requires a bit more knowledge but gives dramatically more freedom for those of us with slightly heavier drones.
+The A2 certificate allows you to fly 5m from people with a C2-marked drone (in slow mode) and 30m from people without slow mode.
+Since these drones (e.g. DJI Mavic Pro series) have better video and photo capabilities, this opens up opportunities and a market that was a big surprise to me.
+I have earned back this investment many times over, and the drone was initially bought with the intention of taking photos and videos for myself (hobby).

 Meteorology (weather and wind)